cloudjubei/thefactory-db/docs/FILE_ORGANISATION.md

   - `src/utils/json.ts`: JSON value stringifier used for entity embeddings/FTS.
   - `src/utils/tokenizer.ts`: Tokenizer helpers and FTS normalization utilities.
   - `src/utils/hash.ts`: Hashing utility for content checks.
+  - `src/runtime.ts`: Runtime database lifecycle helpers for on-demand Postgres with pgvector.
+    - `createDatabase(options?: { connectionString?: string; logLevel?: LogLevel })`: Provision an on-demand PostgreSQL with pgvector.
+      - Managed mode (default): starts a fresh `pgvector/pgvector:pg16` container via Testcontainers, waits for readiness (port + `SELECT 1`), initializes schema via `openDatabase()`, and returns a client plus a `destroy()` function to tear it down.
+      - External mode: given a server `connectionString`, creates a temporary database `tfdb_<random>`, initializes schema, and returns a client plus `destroy()` which drops the temporary database.
+    - `destroyDatabase(handle)`: Idempotent teardown for either mode.
+Managed stops and removes the container; external drops the temp DB from the admin database.
+    - Process signals SIGINT/SIGTERM are trapped to auto-cleanup managed containers started in this process.
 - `docs/`: Human-facing documentation for this package (this file).
   - `docs/CODE_STANDARD.md`: Coding standards, architectural patterns, and best practices.
   - `docs/sql/`: Reference SQL scripts (schema and hybrid search) for humans.
 Runtime uses embedded SQL in `src/utils.ts`.